ElegantLin/elegantlin.github.io/_pages/about.md

 For more info
 ------
-Please visit [More]() for more posts or my feeling both in Research and Engineering.
+Please visit [More]()(on its way TAT...) for more posts or my feeling both in Research and Engineering.